lthung/inf2303/evaluation.markdown

 Class discussion will follow a structure that will be described in a handout.
-Each student will be asked to serve as one of the “chairs” for one week’s discussion and as a “panelist” on several other ones.
+Each student will be asked to serve as one of the “chairs” for one week’s discussion.
-Students who have difficulty speaking in public should see the instructor early in the semester, so that we could discuss possible remedies.
+Students who have difficulty speaking in public are encouraged to participate by submitting posts or comments using Blackboard’s discussion forums.
+Posts will be evaluated based on quality and not quantity.
+For example: Did the student take the time to write meaningful comments?
+What value does this post add to the previous and/or future in-class discussions?

 ### Memos — 15%